 Whenever a CEO or MD is “replaced” it is much more usual for the incomer to be thinking in terms of a “new direction” than to build on the decisions taken in good faith by his or her predecessor.

 I once led a firm founded by two brothers in 1869.
 Their foresight made the business for a period of time one of the pioneering leaders in its field.
 Eventually it was sold and became a corporate losing much of its pioneering spirit.
 It took an MBO for the firm to rediscover its entrepreneurial mindset.
 But the firms name and sector knowledge of our heritage certainly gave us credibility as we prospected in new markets.

 There is much to learn from a company’s history.
 Market dynamics may have changed, customers moved on, competitors may become more or less successful and no doubt Boardroom sentiment towards the prevailing business strategy, particularly during a period of challenge, will have changed.

-In the first Step of an assignment, the clear-eyed assessment, I always try to understand how the business got itself into its current state.
+In Step one of an assignment I always try to understand how the business got itself into its current state.
 Rarely have I concluded that an individual, my predecessor, was solely responsible.
 More often there has been a combination of factors which have built up over time but which the management team and ownership for a variety of reasons either ignored, missed or simply failed to address.

 There is always a judgement call to be made.
 So it is worth looking at the data available and how the decisions were made.
 In autocratic businesses the data is often secondary to the leader’s unchallenged “clarity” of foresight and intuition.